opengsn/docs/relay-server/tutorial.md

    stake that you lose if your relay doesn't relay messages honestly, two ethers are the initial funds for the relay, and the 0.001 is for the gas needed for the registration itself.
-Make sure to keep the mnemonic, you need will it at some point to unstake the relay and get back your ether (and some extra).
+Make sure to keep the mnemonic, you need will it at some point to unstake the relayer and get back your ether (and some extra).
    :::
 1. Browse to https://&lt;your&nbsp;DNS&nbsp;name&gt;/gsn1/getaddr .
-See that the relay is now ready.
+See that the relayer is now ready.
 Congratulations.